24/10/2024

 I’ve tried rebooting the server, to no effect.
 I can’t shut it down completely, it keeps coming up again.
 There’s some automation that fires it up again whenever it goes down.
 I don’t have the privileges to turn that off, and I haven’t managed to crack it yet.
 And even if I do, it won’t help, because someone is going go notice that it’s down and fix it.
 And how am I going to explain to them that it needs to stay turned off?
 That’s going to raise so many questions.
 Am I supposed to tell them that I manipulated the user directory and now people are dying because of it?
 They’re going to think I’m crazy, or lock me up right away, or both.

 I need proper shell access to the server.
 And because no one’s going to grant it to me, I’ll have to break in, figure out how that bloody system works, and rip the module out, all the while the user directory keeps sending out death messages and the coppers continue to figure out what’s happening.
-No pressure.

 25/11/2024